Joel-Singh/programming-icebreaker-problems/README.md

 # programming-contest-for-club
 A bank of problems for icebreakers or programming contest

-There are problems in the problems/ directory.
+There are problems in the problems/ directory and solutions in the solutions branch.
 Each problem is formatted like so:

 ```python
 from util.testing import test_function